codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 max-width="40%"
 %}

 The build output is split into sections.
 Expand the section *Building Docker Image* and look at the logs.
-You should see similar output to the one produced locally when we explored the sample application.

-After a while the build should be finished with success.
+After a while the build should finish with success.
 All previous runs are in the [Builds part](https://g.codefresh.io/builds) from now on.

 {% include
 image.html